Didka1/Work-with-frameworks/README.md

 * http://healthylife.free.bg/signin.html - Sign in;

 ## What is the goal of the project?
 There are many different frameworks.
-Maybe at this moment the most popular is Bootstrap and I really like it, but this time a decided to try something different.
+Maybe at this moment the most popular is Bootstrap and I really like it, but this time I decided to try something different.
 So here I created simple webpage wit UIkit framework.

 ## Details
 What did I use?